Evidlo/prelim/main.typ

       - Chapter summary: Carruthers orbit, camera specs, emission model, post-processing
   - [x] Carruthers Orbit and Camera Details
       - Definition of #gls("GSE") coordinate system
-      - Carruthers will be inserted in a halo orbit around langrange point L1 1.5e6 km from the Earth
+      - Carruthers will be inserted in a halo orbit around Lagrange point L1 1.5e6 km from the Earth
           - From distant vantage, should be able to observe full extent of geocorona (soho/swan)
           - Orbit duration information and lateral deviation (important for tomographic meas. diversity)
       - #link(label("viewgeom1"))[(figure) viewing geometry, orbit around L1]
       - #link(label("viewgeom2"))[(figure) static 3D picture of multiple view geometries captured for 1month baseline]
       - [x] Camera details
           - NFI: 3.6°, 30 min for fast inner exosphere evolution
-          - WFI: 18°, 60 mins for global estimation of slowly-changing outer exosphere
+          - WFI: 18°, 60 minutes for global estimation of slowly-changing outer exosphere
           - #link(label("viewgeom3"))[(figure) camera details, FOV, int. time, etc.]
           - #link(label("camera_specs"))[(table) camera geometry specifications]
           - #link(label("carruthers_orbit"))[(figure) LOS evolution over 15 days]
   - Emission Model
       - [x] Definition of emission model - necessary for retrieval
-      - [x] Definition of optically thin and importance of this assumption on emission model computational complexity (zoennchen 2015)
+      - [x] Definition of optically thin and importance of this assumption on emission model computational complexity (Zoennchen 2015)
       - [x] A correction term applied by Gonzalo, but left out of this manuscript
           - Note that raytracer is capable of implementing these correction terms.
-See appendix XXX for an overview of implementing correction terms usingraytracer
+See appendix XXX for an overview of implementing correction terms using raytracer
       - #link(label("emission_model_physics"))[(figure) Physics of emission model]
       - g-factor - FIXME: varies with radial distance but assumed constant, see @static_validation for bias
-      - Definition of albedo (gonzalo thesis appendix c)
+      - Definition of albedo (Gonzalo thesis appendix c)
       - Background sources
           - IPH, moon, stars
           - Diagram showing hydrogen density in solar system?